ShaileshRawat1403/docs/tech-writer-portfolio/07-ci-cd-examples/confluence-sync-explainer.md

 ## Overview

-This document outlines a workflow for synchronizing Confluence pages with GitHub repositories.
-The process ensures that documentation maintained in Confluence remains consistent with documentation in GitHub.
+You'll learn how to synchronize Confluence pages with GitHub repositories.
+The workflow keeps Confluence content consistent with GitHub.
 It covers setup, best practices, and troubleshooting tips for enterprise environments.

 ## Audience

-This guide is for technical writers, internal communications managers, and DevOps teams responsible for maintaining up-to-date documentation across collaboration platforms.
+This guide is for technical writers, internal communications managers, and DevOps teams who maintain up-to-date documentation across collaboration platforms.

 ## Objective